twpark/csc1130syl/docs/classroom.md

 * SPU Closure

     > SPU is closed Friday afternoon, April 19 (Good Friday) and Monday Morning, April 22 (Easter Monday).
-Class will NOT meet on those days.
+This class won't be affected by them.

 * Inclement Weather